 The Latest Indicator Data

-This commentary has been updated to include today's release of Nonfarm Employment for January.
-As the adjacent thumbnail of the past year illustrates, Nonfarm Employment remains in its upward trend.
-January's 227K increase in total nonfarm payrolls was accompanied by a 1K upward revision for December and a 41K downward revision for November (reflecting annual benchmark revisions).
-The unemployment rate ticked upward from 4.7% to 4.8%.
-The Investing.com consensus was for 175K new jobs and the unemployment rate to remain unchanged.
+This commentary has been updated to include this morning's release of Nonfarm Employment.
+January's 200K increase in total nonfarm payrolls was accompanied by annual benchmark revisions.
+The unemployment rate remained at 4.1%.
+The Investing.com consensus was for 184K new jobs and the unemployment rate to remain at 4.1%.

 The Problem of Revisions